InvictusNavarchus/gemini-history-manager/README.md

 ### Performance

-- **Large Dataset Impact**: With a very large number of stored conversations, users might experience slowdowns in the dashboard when loading, filtering, or searching
+- **Large Dataset Impact**: With a very large number of stored conversations, users might experience slowdowns in the dashboard when loading, filtering, or searching, due to lack of indexing and efficient searching algorithm.
 - **DOM Observation Overhead**: The continuous observation of the Gemini page for new chats can have a minor performance footprint.

 ### Platform & Browser Compatibility